1. Home

 Symptoms of hair loss because of thyroid issues

-1. Thin, Brittle Hair: Experience thinning and brittleness in the hair
+1. Thin, Brittle Hair: Individuals may notice thinning and increased brittleness in their hair strands.

-2. Diffuse Hair Loss: Hair loss may occur uniformly across the scalp or
+2. Diffuse Hair Loss: Hair loss can occur uniformly across the scalp or be more localised.

-4. Associated Symptoms: Accompanied by symptoms such as fatigue, changes in weight, and mood swings.
+4. Associated Symptoms: Hair loss may be accompanied by other symptoms such as fatigue, fluctuations in weight, and mood swings.

 Alopecia Areata